Solivar/web-chat-app/README.md

 # Web Chat App

-A web chat app built with JavaScript.
+A web chat app built with React, Express.js and TypeScript.
 It uses WebSocket protocol handled by SocketIO library for communication between client and server.

+**Note:** This is an educational project not to be used in production environment.

+## Getting started

+Project was developed on **Node version `16.17.1`**.

-## Environment
+### Environment setup

 Before you can run the project, you need to configure the environment.
 Visit both `client` and `server` directories and create `.env` files inside each one.

 You can use `.env.example` as a guide.

-The following environment values are mandatory:
+The following environment values are **required**:

 - `VITE_SOCKET_URL` (client) - the URL where the server is running
 - `CLIENT_URL` (server) - the URL where the client is running

+### Saving data between restarts

+To persist data between restarts, you can use Redis instead of server process memory.

+1. Set `REDIS_URL` environment variable
+2. Visit `docker` directory in your terminal and start Redis server with `docker compose up` command

 ## Technologies